Skipping rope 15 minutes at Sport Center West Friesland

 Jump rope fifteen minutes

-First take it easy for a minute and jump at your own pace: jump with two feet at the same time... jump...jump.
+First take it easy at your own pace for a minute: jump with two feet at the same time... jump...jump.
 This is mainly to experience the length of the rope and adjust it if necessary.
 When everyone has set the correct length, we will start with various jumping exercises to master the movement:

 - Then we make a noiseless transition to one leg on the right: we raise the left foot and jump on the right leg (30 sec)